kuzuanpa/Modpack-TerraFirma-Rescue-Unofficial/README.md

 <h1 align="center">TerrafirmaRescue Unofficial</h1>

+- Experiencing REAL world in TerraFirma Rescue Unofficial!
+  Featuring GregTech6, TerraFirmaCraft, along with Advanced Rocketry, Forestry and 100+ mods.
+  Start from stick and stone, struggle through TFC progression, build your own factory, upgrade your sizziling steam boilers eventually into futuristic TFRU-original multiblock machines?!

+  ✔1000+ Quests throught every steps of progression

+  ✔Overhauled worldgen featuring TerraFirmaCraft

+  ✔New GT6 styled machine added by kTFRUaddons

+  ✔Mixed progression staged energy-wised

+  ✔10+ Dimensions with unique resources

+  ✔Almost all recipes tweaked: juicy for REAL EXPERTS

+  ✔Modern tech and materials introduced which DO EXISTS in real life

+  ✔And more...

+- 😎Don't just play vanilla GT6! play this😎

+- TFRU Introduction vid here👉bilibili.com/video/BV13xmpY3EUQ

-- This is a Minecraft 1.7.10 Modpack created by kuzuanpa and many contributors, based on [TFR](https://github.com/TerraFirmaRescue/TerraFirma-Rescue-Modpack) and have huge modifications, centered around [TerraFirmaCraft](https://www.curseforge.com/minecraft/mc-mods/tfcraft), [GregTech6](https://mechaenetia.com/downloads/), and [Advanced Rocketry](https://www.curseforge.com/minecraft/mc-mods/advanced-rocketry).
+- This Modpack created by kuzuanpa and many contributors, based on [TFR](https://github.com/TerraFirmaRescue/TerraFirma-Rescue-Modpack) and have huge modifications, centered around [TerraFirmaCraft](https://www.curseforge.com/minecraft/mc-mods/tfcraft), [GregTech6](https://mechaenetia.com/downloads/), and [Advanced Rocketry](https://www.curseforge.com/minecraft/mc-mods/advanced-rocketry).
 This Modpack is science-fiction and tech-oriented.
   You start an epic story of rescuing yourself on a miraculous life-sustainable moon - Terrafirma - of a gas giant 68.4 light years from Earth, starting with nothing, gathering natural resources, expanding a base, developing technology, exploring the expanse of the planetary system, and eventually building a warp engine to return to Earth, the sweet cozy home of mankind.